 The safety sensors on your commercial garage doors keep your team and your vehicle safe.
 Photo eyes are located next to the tracks about 6 inches off of the ground.
 When the sensors and photo eyes are dirty or misaligned, it can prevent your commercial doors from working properly.
 Clear out dirt from the photo eyes with a rag and make sure that the sensors work.

 Check Reversing Mechanism

-Reversing mechanism are a safety feature that works with the photo eyes to prevent the garage door from automatically closing on people and items.
+Reversing mechanisms are a safety feature that works with the photo eyes to prevent the garage door from automatically closing on people and items.
 You can test the reversing mechanism by placing a block or box on the ground where the garage door would close.
 When you trigger the garage door opener, it should detect an obstruction and prevent the garage door from closing.